 Spice Up Your (Out-)Look

-Like updating your look, you’ve got to try new things every once in a while to keep from going stale and getting out of touch.
+Trying new things every once in a while keeps your life from going stale and getting out of touch.

 New Things to Try

-These are the lowest-risk new things to try.
+These new things to try are like trying on a new hat: low-risk and easy to give a whirl.
 If any work out for you, great!
-If they don’t work, no biggie.
+If they fall flat, no biggie.
 You can go back to what’s comfortable at the drop of a hat.

 - 36 questions to fall in love (or quickly develop a strong bond)